giuliaguglielmi123/chat-with-docs/README.md

 ## Customize the Document

-To test with a personalized document, please replace the files in the `docs` directory.
+To test with a personalized documents, please replace the files in the `docs` directory.

 ## Usage